harveyt/Wacapella/README.md

 ## Flight Instructions

-To build a replica of the first WAC Corporal:
+To build a replica of the first WAC Corporal, see the [Blue Prints][url:BluePrints].

 * Starting from the top with a command/nose cone, there are three science variants: